King's Trust: Impact in the United Kingdom and beyond

 "no statistical evidence that supported entry to self-employment has an impact on participants' subsequent 'employability'.
 After controlling for other factors, those who leave the programme are no more likely than those in the comparison group to be in employment, and if in employment their earnings are no higher than those in the comparison group."

+Since its establishment in 1976, the King's Trust has helped over 1 million young people, including many public figures, actors Sir Idris Elba, David Oyelowo, filmmaker Thomas Stogdon, hairstylist Charlotte Mensah, politicians Festus Akinbusoye, Baron Rees of Easton, magician Steve Frayne, DJ Naughty Boy, Carl Cox and rock band Muse.